Director and Founder, CCARE

 Clinical Professor of Neurosurgery, Stanford University

-James R. Doty, MD, is a clinical professor in the Department of Neurosurgery at Stanford University School of Medicine.
-He is also the founder and director of the Center for Compassion and Altruism Research and Education at Stanford University of which His Holiness the Dalai Lama is the founding benefactor.
-He works with scientists from a number of disciplines examining the neural bases for compassion and altruism.
+James R. Doty, MD has been on the faculty of the Stanford University School of Medicine since 1997 in the Neurosurgery Department as a professor and more recently as an adjunct professor.
+He is also the founder and director of the Center for Compassion and Altruism Research and Education (CCARE) at Stanford, of which His Holiness the Dalai Lama is the founding benefactor.
+Most recently, his academic focus is on meditation, compassion, and self-compassion for which he has lectured throughout the world.

 Dr. Doty attended U.C.
 Irvine as an undergraduate, received his medical degree from Tulane University and completed neurosurgery residency at Walter Reed Army Medical Center.
 Dr. Doty served 9 years on active duty in the U.S Army attaining the rank of major.
 He completed fellowships in pediatric neurosurgery and electroneurophysiology.